jinghuazhao/Caprion/README.md

 ## 6. Meta-analysis

-This follows from the SCALLOP/INF implementation, as designed analogous to a Makefile, i.e.,
+Internally, this follows from the SCALLOP/INF implementation, as designed analogous to a Makefile, i.e.,

 ```bash
 6_meta_analysis <task>
 ```

 where task = METAL_list, METAL_files, METAL_analysis, respectively in sequence.
+However, due to time limit on HPC, a call to `.sb` is made for meta-analysis.

 To extract significant variants one may resort to `awk 'NR==1||$12<log(1e-6)/log(10)' 1433B-1.tbl`, say.

 ## 7. Variant identification

 An iterative merging scheme is employed; the HLA region is simplified but will be specifically handled.
 Somewhat paradoxically, forest plots are also obtained here[^metal].

+A SLURM job is executed, to be followed by collection of results.

 ## 8. HLA imputation[^HLA]